BYU-ITC-210/BYU-ITC-210.github.io/walkthrough/Web-Components.md

       * `connectedCallback()`: called each time the element is added to the document.
 The specification recommends that, as far as possible,               developers should implement custom element setup in this callback rather than the constructor.
       *  `disconnectedCallback()`: called each time the element is removed from the document.
       *  `adoptedCallback()`: called each time the element is moved to a new document.
       *  `attributeChangedCallback()`: called when attributes are changed, added, removed, or replaced.

+   **Here's a minimal custom element that logs these lifecycle events**:

 ```js
   class MyElement extends HTMLElement {